 The granddaddy of video messaging, Skype has been around for forever and is still kicking on strong.
 Skype is primarily a video messaging service, but the IM component is just as popular.
 In fact we use it at AndroidPIT as our daily office messaging tool.
 Skype requires Skype ID’s though, so you’ll only be able to add friends if you know their Skype contact name.
 But once you do, and basically everyone is on Skype too, you can have video chats anytime you want for free.
 You can also add Skype credit and make cheap international calls to landlines and mobile phones.
 The chat section offers group chat, media sharing, emojis and more.
 Plus you can have one account on several devices (WhatsApp doesn’t allow this).

-Viber has also recently been updated and is now optimized for tablets.
-Viber also lets you run the same account on multiple devices.
-The new Viber is pushing the Sticker Market, where you can get tons of free and paid sticker packs.
-But the core business of Viber is instant messages.
+Viber is really pushing the Sticker Market, where you can get tons of free and paid sticker packs, but the core business of Viber is instant messages.
 You can, of course, also send recorded voice messages like WhatsApp (but not video calls like Skype) and you now have the option to call any phone number anywhere with Viber Out – much like adding Skype credit to call people not on the service.
 Check out my tips and tricks for Viber article for more info.

-Line is getting huge, and for good reason.
-With the recently added video calling functionality, it is now as fully featured as Skype, but has a younger sexier feel to it than the tried and true Skype.
+Line is becoming more and more popular, and for good reason.
+With the recently added video calling functionality, it is now as fully featured as Skype, but has a younger, sexier feel to it than the tried and true Skype.
 It’s jam packed full of stickers and other fun stuff, and is immensely popular throughout large parts of Asia.
 But it’s also feature filled with group chats, multi-platform capabilities (phone, tablet, PC), timeline, recorded voice messages, media sharing and much, much more, including official account messages from celebrities you like.
 Line is kind of like Twitter, Facebook and Skype all rolled into one.

-With Google setting up Hangouts as the standard (but interchangeable) messaging app in Android 4.4 KitKat, it is going to get a lot more users as KitKat spreads far and wide.
+Google set up Hangouts as the standard (but interchangeable) messaging app in Android 4.4 KitKat, and thanks to this it picked up a lot more users.
 Hangouts is a combined SMS and IM app, that separates the two types of messages, but can be used to automatically place calls from your phone via Hangouts rather than traditional carriers.
 Because it handles both SMS and IM, it cuts down on the number of apps you need to be working with, although some more streamlined features, like combined chats with contacts regardless of message type, would help its usability improve.
 The same features are on offer otherwise: media sharing, location sharing, video calling, and more.